DiffTune: Auto-Tuning through Auto-Differentiation: Method

+What remains to be done is to compute the gradient $\nabla_{\boldsymbol{\theta}} L $, for which AD can be used when the computational graph is complete (e.g., in simulations).
+AD can be conveniently implemented using off-the-shelf tools like PyTorch~\cite{NEURIPS2019_9015}, TensorFlow~\cite{tensorflow2015-whitepaper}, JAX~\cite{jax2018github}, or CasADi~\cite{Andersson2019}: one will program the computational graph using the dynamics and controller and set the parameter $\boldsymbol{\theta}$ with respect to which the loss function will be differentiated.

-However, backward propagation cannot incorporate data from real systems, because all the computation relies on a computation graph.
-Specifically, the dynamics \eqref{eq: dynamics} have to be evaluated each time to obtain a new state, which is not the case in real systems: the states are obtained through sensor measurements or state estimation, instead of evaluating the dynamics.
-Thus, backward propagation can only be applied to controller tuning in simulations, forbidding the usage of real systems' data.
-We introduce the sensitivity propagation next to address the issue of real-data compatibility.
+However, AD methods cannot incorporate data (state and control) from a physical system because AD relies on a complete computation graph, whereas the computational graph corresponding to a physical system is broken.
+Specifically, the dynamics \eqref{eq: dynamics} have to be evaluated each time to obtain a new state, which is not the case in a physical system: the states are obtained through sensor measurements or state estimation rather than evaluating the dynamics (see the comparison in Figs.~\ref{fig: conceptual graph} and~\ref{fig: graph with a physical system}).
+This explains why the computational graph is broken when considered for a physical system.
+Thus, AD can only be applied to auto-tuning in simulations, forbidding its usage with physical systems' data.
+We introduce sensitivity propagation next to address the compatibility with physical systems' data.